RocketMan (1997 film): Box office

 RocketMan opened in theaters on October 10, 1997.
 It came in at #6 during its opening weekend, grossing $4,472,937.
 The film's second weekend saw a -33.2% change in attendance, dropping to #7 at the box office, with a gross of $2,987,753.
 It would drop to #8 at the box office the following weekend with a gross of only $2,074,078.
 The film dropped out of the top ten during its fourth weekend, coming in at eleventh place with a gross of $1,454,836.
 It would fail to regain a top ten spot at the box office through the remainder of its theatrical run.
 By the end of its theatrical run, the film had taken in $15,448,043 in total domestic gross.

 Home media

 The film was one of the first Disney titles released on DVD (through a different distribution company, as Disney was not supporting DVD at the time) and soon went out-of-print.
 In April 2006, the Disney Movie Club began distributing a DVD re-release.
 On February 27, 2018 Disney Movie Club began distributing a Blu-ray 20th anniversary edition re-release.

 Reception

 On Rotten Tomatoes, RocketMan has a score of 20% based on 20 reviews, with a weighted average rating of 4.2/10.

 Mike Clark of USA Today rated it 1.5 out of 4 stars and called it "One small step for an unknown comic.
 One giant stumble for comedy-kind."

-Roger Ebert gave the film three out of four stars, calling it "a wacky comedy in the Jerry Lewis-Jim Carrey mold".
+Roger Ebert, a noted film critic, gave the film three out of four stars, calling it "a wacky comedy in the Jerry Lewis-Jim Carrey mold".